On This 3-Hour Guided Tour, You Can Expect to:

 - Seasonal, sophisticated culinary fare served in an eatery made up of two of city's oldest residences

-- Delicacies inspired from across the pond, but homemade right here, along with a beer tasting
+- Delicacies inspired from across the pond but homemade right here, along with a beer tasting

 - A sentimental journey to satisfy your childhood sweet tooth